-When a student unofficially drops a course/withdraws, the Registrar will apply the Student Attendance Policy to determine the date of the drop and will assign the notation WF (Withdrawal-Fail) to the student's record, according to the Grading System Policy.
+When a student unofficially drops a course/withdraws, the Registrar will apply the Student Attendance Policy to determine the date of the drop and will assign the notation F/A (Failure to Attend) to the student's record, according to the Grading System Policy.
 Refunds are never due for unofficial drops/withdrawals.
+If a student never begins attendance in a course they will be considered a drop during the drop period and be responsible for 25% of the course plus fees.
+No financial aid will be applied to a student that does not begin attendance.